Salmon has got to be one of the tastiest fish in the world.

 What Is Hot Smoking Salmon?

 Before it is hot smoked, the salmon is brined in salted water.
-This process allows the salmon’s natural flavor to be more pronounced and you can even use this process to infuse other flavors into your salmon.
+This process enhances the salmon’s natural flavor, and you can even use it to infuse other flavors into your salmon.

 Salmon that has been hot smoked is often better to be reheated or warmed because the fish has already been exposed to heat before.

-Hot smoked salmon is typically the larger portions/ fillets you find wrapped in plastic in your supermarket. (right next to the cold smoked salmon).
+Hot smoked salmon is typically the larger portions/ fillets wrapped in plastic in your supermarket. (right next to the cold smoked salmon).

 My Favorite Hot Smoking Methods for Salmon